wygulmage/xmobar/readme.md

       -f font name  --font=font name       The font name -B bg color   --bgcolor=bg color     The background color.
 Default black -F fg color   --fgcolor=fg color     The foreground color.
-Default grey -o            --top                  Place xmobar at the top of the screen -b            --bottom               Place xmobar at the bottom of the screen -d            --dock                 Try to start xmobar as a dock
+Default grey -a alpha      --alpha=alpha          The transparency: 0 is transparent, 255 is opaque -o            --top                  Place xmobar at the top of the screen -b            --bottom               Place xmobar at the bottom of the screen -d            --dock                 Try to start xmobar as a dock